-Excellent The system of financial control is easily understood and the school can fully explain how decisions are made to spend money for the benefit of learners.
-Good The system of financial control is clear and the school can give some explanation of how money is spent for the benefit of learners.
-Satisfactory There is a system of financial control, even if it is not particularly clear and the money seems to be generally spent for the benefit of learners.
+Excellent The school can fully explain how decisions are made to spend money for the benefit of learners.
+Good The school can give some explanation of how money is spent for the benefit of learners.
+Satisfactory Money seems to be generally spent for the benefit of learners.
 Needs support It is not possible to understand the system of financial control so it is not possible to judge whether money is spent effectively e) Liaison with other schools